gavinlyonsrepo/raspberrypi_tempmon/README.md

 3. Configure msmtp configuration file [MSMTP help](https://wiki.archlinux.org/index.php/Msmtp) A working example msmtprc config file for gmail is in documentation folder, "example_msmtprc".
 4. Optional, It is also possible you may need to configure your email account to accept msmtp mails this was the case for gmail and ssmtp.
-See here [Login credentials not working with Gmail SMTP](https://stackoverflow.com/questions/16512592/login-credentials-not-working-with-gmail-smtp#27515883)
- "Less secure app access" in google mail to On.
+In 2024 in order to get gmail working with ssmtp mail ,you must first set up 2 step verification on your google account then request a App password for an App from 'apppasswords' section.
+Google will then generate a 16 character API password, like 'aaaa bbbb cccc dddd' , use this in the password field of your msmtp configuration file.

 **6. graph mode**